uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

     - Section title "Running Analysis Jobs" vs "SLURM"
 - Put redirects for any page moves in case someone has bookmarked a page (see Redirect section below)

+### Adding The Same Content to Multiple Locations

+We have included the `mkdocs-include-markdown-plugin` to facilitate placing the same content in multiple places in the docs with a single definition.
+Please use this feature sparingly as it adds complexity.
+Only use it if you are certain the content should be precisely the same in two locations.
+Do **NOT** use this for cross-linking content, always use links instead.

+To use

+1. Place the shared content in the `docs_include` folder in a well-named `*.md` file.
+    1. Follow the usual markdown linting rules and make the top-level header a level one header, i.e. starting with `#`.
+    2. The header levels will be fixed at inclusion time.
+2. At each location of inclusion write code like the following

+    ```text
+    {%
+        include-markdown "../docs_include/<file>.md"
+        heading-offset=<parent-section-header-level>
+    %}
+    ```

+    The value of `<parent-section-header-level>` should be a positive integer.
+If the parent section is a level two header, put `2` here.
+All documents have a root parent which is level one.

 ## Markdown Formatting

 - Links must be one of the following formats including all punctuation and brackets: